sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-8-IntegerDouble.rst.txt

         String ageStr = "16";
         // Integer.parseInt and Double.parseDouble are often used to
         // convert an input string to a number so you can do math on it.
-        // They are not on the AP exam System.out.println("Age " + ageStr + " in 10 years is " + (Integer.parseInt(ageStr) + 10) );
+        System.out.println("Age " + ageStr + " in 10 years is " + (Integer.parseInt(ageStr) + 10) );
         System.out.println("Note that + with strings does concatenation, not addition: " + (ageStr + 10));
       }